composerjs/virtual-file/README.md

 #### `file.byteLength: number`

-Alias of `this.content.byteLength`.
+Alias of `file.content.byteLength`.
 Returns the Buffer size in bytes.

 *Example: `341`*